grafana/incident-go/go/incident/README.md

 fmt.Println("declared Incident", createIncidentResp.Incident.IncidentID)
 ```

-## Write an Outgoing Webhook handler
+## Handle webhooks from Grafana Incident

 You can use the [Outgoing Webhook integration](https://grafana.com/docs/grafana-cloud/incident/integrations/configure-outgoing-webhooks/) to get Grafana Incident to POST a request on specific events.